 We’ve covered some other tricks that require ADB in the past, including backing up and restoring your smartphone or tablet and installing Android apps to your SD card by default.
 ADB is used for a variety of geeky Android tricks.

-Head back to the main Settings page, and you should see a new option near the bottom called “Developer Options”.
-Open that, and enable “USB Debugging”.
+Head back to the main Settings page, and you should see a new option in the “System” section called “Developer Options.”
+Open that, and enable “USB Debugging.”

 Later on, when you connect your phone to your computer, you’ll see a popup entitled “Allow USB Debugging?” on your phone.
 Check the “Always allow from this computer” box and tap OK.